 Put cell phones on silent

-The Chair / facilitator will provide opportunities for brief public comment or announcements relating to agenda items at the beginning/end of each meeting, not to exceed 10 minutes of allotted meeting time with a maximum of 3 minutes per individual without consent of the committee.
-Time permitting, the facilitator may provide opportunities for public comment at other times of the meeting with the consent of the committee.
+The Chair / facilitator will provide opportunities for brief public comment or announcements relating to agenda items at the beginning of each meeting, not to exceed 10 minutes total with a maximum of 3 minutes per individual without consent of the committee for additional time.
+Time permitting, the facilitator may provide opportunities for public comment at other times during the meeting with committee consent.

 Subcommittees require 50% of subcommittee members to have a quorum.